Budd Company

 The Budd Company was a 20th-century metal fabricator, a major supplier of body components to the automobile industry, and a manufacturer of stainless steel passenger rail cars, airframes, missile and space vehicles, and various defense products.

-Budd was founded in 1912 in Philadelphia by Edward G. Budd, whose fame came from his development of the first all-steel automobile bodies in 1913, and his company's invention of the "shotweld" technique for joining pieces of stainless steel without damaging its anti-corrosion properties in the 1930s.
+The company was founded in 1912 in Philadelphia by Edward G. Budd, whose fame came from his development of the first all-steel automobile bodies in 1913, and his company's invention of the "shotweld" technique for joining pieces of stainless steel without damaging its anti-corrosion properties in the 1930s.

-Budd Company became part of Budd Thyssen in 1978, and in 1999 a part of ThyssenKrupp Budd.
+The Budd Company became part of Budd Thyssen in 1978, and in 1999 a part of ThyssenKrupp Budd.
 Body and chassis operations were sold to Martinrea International in 2006.
 No longer an operating company, Budd filed for bankruptcy in 2014.
 It currently exists to provide benefits to its retirees.

 Automobiles

-Edward G Budd developed the first all-steel automobile bodies.
+Edward G. Budd developed the first all-steel automobile bodies.
 His first major supporters were the Dodge brothers.
 Following discussions which began in 1913, the brothers purchased from Budd 70,000 all-steel open touring bodies in 1916.
 They were soon followed by an all-steel Dodge sedan.

 Budd Company jointly founded, and from 1926 to 1936, held an interest in The Pressed Steel Company of Great Britain Limited (Cowley, England), which built bodies for Morris Motors and others, and Ambi-Budd (Germany), which supplied Adler, Audi, BMW, NAG and Wanderer; and earned royalties from Bliss (who built bodies for Citroën and Ford of Britain).
 The Budd Company also created the first "safety" two-piece truck wheel, used extensively in World War II, and also built truck cargo bodies for the US military.

-Following the introduction of the "unibody" Citroën Traction Avant in 1934 using its technology, Budd developed North America's first mass-produced unibody passenger vehicle, the Nash 600.
+Following the introduction of the "unibody" Citroën Traction Avant in 1934 using its technology, Budd developed North America's first mass-produced unibody automobile, the Nash 600.
 In the mid-1980s, Budd's Plastics Division introduced sheet moulding compound, a reinforced plastic in sheet form, suitable for stamping out body panels in much the same way, and as quickly as sheet metal equivalents are made.
 The Pontiac Fiero has some exterior SMC body parts manufactured by Budd Plastics – such as quarter panels, roof skin, headlamp covers, and trunk lids.